alandipert/golf/README.markdown

 In Golf, everything is constructed of components.
-Components are similar to what would be called "partials" in Rails---independent interface "units" that can be inserted into the page during construction.
+Components are similar to what would be called "partials" in Rails---independent interface "units" that can be inserted into the page.
+Pages are made up of a single outermost component and possibly multiple internal nested components.
 You can think of Golf components as the elementary particles that make up the user interface.
-No content smaller than a full component can be added to a page (although there are certain exceptions to this rule), and no content smaller than a full component can be removed.
-All of the HTML elements in a component are under the exclusive control of that component;
-No other component can access them.
+No content smaller than a full component can be added to a page (although there are certain exceptions to this rule), and no content smaller than a full component can be removed from it.
+Additionally, all of the HTML elements in a component are under the exclusive control of that component; No other component can access them.
 Communication between components occurs through a system of custom events, forming a tight internal API and facilitating a modular, reusable structure.

 Components consist of three parts: an HTML template, a javascript transformation, and a CSS file.
 Each of these files is written as